aadityap-mathworks/Design-Patterns-Synchonized-Multi-Threading/README.md

 -----------------------------------------------------------------------
 ## Instruction to run:

-####Command: ant -buildfile coursesRegistration/src/build.xml run -Darg0=<input_file1.txt> -Darg1=<input_file2.txt>
+####Command: ant -buildfile workerThreads/src/build.xml run -Darg0=src/input.txt -Darg1=number_of_threads -Darg2=debug_value

-Note: Arguments accept the absolute path of the files.
+Note: For this command to work correctly place all the files in src directory. else, Arguments accept the absolute path of the files.

 -----------------------------------------------------------------------
 ## Description:
-Time Complexity is O(n^2)

-I have used ArrayList of type class Courses to store course details.
-Switch case is used to get course preferences in a loop and then schedule them in class Allocation.
-Results are stored in Class Results with arrayList of type class Registration.

-Implemented methods interfaces in Results class.

 -----------------------------------------------------------------------
 ### Academic Honesty statement: